expo/expo/docs/pages/versions/unversioned/sdk/local-authentication.md

 #### Returns

-Returns a promise resolving to an array containing `LocalAuthentication.AuthenticationType.{FINGERPRINT, FACIAL_RECOGNITION}`.
-A value of `1` indicates Fingerprint support and `2` indicates Facial Recognition support.
-Eg: `[1,2]` means the device has both types supported.
+Returns a promise resolving to an array containing any of the types below.
 If neither authentication type is supported, returns an empty array.

+- `LocalAuthentication.AuthenticationType.BIOMETRIC` indicates either Fingerprint or Facial Recognition support
+- `LocalAuthentication.AuthenticationType.FINGERPRINT` indicates Fingerprint support **iOS only**
+- `LocalAuthentication.AuthenticationType.FACIAL_RECOGNITION` indicates Facial Recognition support **iOS only**

+> **Note:** On Android, this only returns the `BIOMETRIC` type if fingerprint or facial recognition is available.
+The new [BiometricPrompt](https://developer.android.com/training/sign-in/biometric-auth) doesn't allow selecting a specific method of biometric authentication.

 ### `LocalAuthentication.isEnrolledAsync()`